kiboschool/course-mathematical-thinking/src/final-project.md

 ## Submission

-For each deadline, there will be a gradescope link to submit your work.
+There will be a gradescope link to submit your work.
 You'll be able to revise and resubmit those parts for the final submission deadline.
 The final submission is what will be graded.

 For each of the questions, create a pdf or scan an image to show your work.
 It may be easiest to write your solution by hand, then upload a photo of that instead of typesetting your work in a text editor; feel free to do either.